How to Make A Self-Watering Planter for under $10 is a post by Jennifer of Adventures in McQuill-land.

 My husband and I have joked that we are raising two little farm boys in a town home in Northern Virginia, not an easy task, believe me.
 Our youngest once devised a plan for keeping a goat in a pen outside our living room window.
 He didn’t think the neighbors would mind too much as long as his goat trimmed their grass each week.

-we made simple, sturdy self-watering planters that can hold everything from tomatoes or green peppers to squash or zucchini… or maybe even a columnar apple tree!
+With these materials, we made simple, sturdy self-watering planters that can hold everything from tomatoes or green peppers to squash or zucchini or maybe even a columnar apple tree!

 Want to make your own self-watering planter?
 It’s easy.
 It really is!